Dr A. Agarwal

 - understand the acoustics of a wide range of music and noise production

 We will analyse and solve a range of practical engineering problems associated with acoustics.
 Examples include modelling of noise sources from jets, fans, musical instruments, human voice, kettles, dripping taps, whistling mice, singing flames, etc. We will also study ways to reduce noise either at the source or through acoustic damping.
-Upon completion of this module, the students would be well placed to pursue academic research in the area of acoustics and related fields or to work in industry (the topics covered in the course is of interest to GE, Rolls-Royce, Airbus, Dyson, Mitsubishi Heavy Industries, automotive companies, music industry, and acoustic consultancies).
+Upon completion of this module, the students would be well placed to pursue academic research in the area of acoustics and related fields or to work in industry (the topics covered in the course is of interest to GE, Rolls-Royce, Airbus, Dyson, Mitsubishi Heavy Industries, automotive companies, music and biomedical industries, and acoustic consultancies).

 - The wave equation

 Some simple 3D wave fields (plane waves, surface waves and spherical waves)

 - Sound transmission through different media

 Simples sounds sources (2L) (Dr A Agarwal)